offbynull/coroutines/README.md

 ## Quick-start Guide

-### Setup

 The Coroutines project relies on bytecode instrumentation to make your coroutines work.
 Maven, Ant, and Gradle plugins are provided to instrument your code.
-Although your code can target any version of Java from Java 1.4 to Java 8, the Maven/Ant/Gradle plugins that instrument your code will require Java 8 to run.
+In addition to these plugins, a Java Agent is provided to instrument your code at runtime.
+Although your code can target any version of Java from Java 1.4 to Java 8, the plugins and Java Agent that instrument your code will require Java 8 to run.

-**Maven Instructions**
+### Maven Instructions

 In your POM...